Start page

 Gr. χαρισ “beauty” – Ukr. harnyi "beautyful".

 We can speak more confidently about borrowing from the Greeks of Ukraine word parus "sail" (OR parusъ, Gr. φαροσ "sail, cloth").
 H. Frisk pointed out that this word was isolated in Greek, and Fasmer noted that it had a poetic character in ancient Greek and was not encountered later (FRISK H., 1970, V. II: 993; VASMER M. 1971.
 V.ІІІ: 210).
 The Greek word should be associated with Gmc. *fara- "to move".
 In Icelandic, it corresponds to far "a means of passage, ship" (CLEASBY RICHARD, VIGFUSSON GUDBRAND.
 1874: 141), semantically close to the Greek word.
 Consequently, the word, which originally had the narrow meaning of "sail", later acquired Germanic various meanings associated with movement.
-In the original meaning, the word was borrowed by the Ukrainian language, and from it came into Russian and Belarusian.
-Doubts about the possibility of its borrowing from the Greek (VASMER M. 1971: ibid) arise from ignorance about the presence of the ancient Greeks in Ukraine.
+In the original meaning, the word was loaned in the Ukrainian language, and from it came into Russian and Belarusian.
+Doubts about the possibility of its borrowing from the Greeks (VASMER M. 1971: ibid) arise from ignorance about the presence of the ancient Greeks in Ukraine.

 Isolated lexical correspondences between the Ukrainian and Greek languages have repeatedly attracted the attention of linguists.
 In particular, O.A.
 Ponomariv (PONOMARIV O.D., 1973,) gives a number of Greek-Ukrainian matches, including most of the relatively recent borrowings, including yegipta, yerodula, spudey, khalepa.
-These words have been never widely sread in the Ukrainian language (perhaps with the exception of khalepa) and were used mainly among the clergy and students, what explains the nature of the borrowing.
+These words have been never widely sread in the Ukrainian language (perhaps except for khalepa) and were used mainly among the clergy and students, what explains the nature of the borrowing.
 However, words such as aterynka “a rudd”, dzema “soup”, lavuta “a fool”, lakata “fish net”, ramat “a type of female shawl”, skoroda “sedge”, though still not widespread, could in principle be of substrate loan-words from Greek, but not in the mutual Greek-Ukrainian ancestral home but somewhere in the Poltava Region.

 Working with dictionaries of the Finno-Ugric languages, I noticed that some words are very similar to Latin ones.
 At the same time, some place-names of Central Russia of unknown origin were well explained in Latin.
 Since the presence of the ancient Greeks in Ukraine has convincing evidence, therefore the possibility of the presence on the territory of Russia of the ancient Italics, that is, the conditional ancestors of the Romans, could not seem as absurd.
 When targeted searches were carried out, this bold idea was confirmed.
 At present, there are few proofs of the Italics among the Finno-Ugrians and some of them may be inconclusive, but according to the probability multiplication theorem, the probability of a casual simultaneous occurrence of a certain number of independent unlikely events approaches zero.